 Crimes in virtual banking are evaluated in $600 billions yearly.
 Artificial Intelligence and Machine Learning as main instruments for risk management in banking practice are mainly oriented on financial crime prevention.
 This is much more efficient, comparing to complicated processes of damage compensation and financial crime evidence confirmation search.
 Master- Card, for example, was able to reduce attacks on customer accounts by 80%.

-AI in Front office
+Front Office

 Numerous Financial Institutions are leveraging AI-driven chatbots and algorithms to sup- port existing customer service channels with faster, more consistent intelligence.
 One of the common thoughts on AI application in Front office are Biometrics.
 Biometrics are widely rep- resented by various recognition systems for much safer authentication.
 Voice recognition is used to determine client by voice, facial recognition technologies, which are based on ML and AI, help to determine a client or to check correctness of client’s photo data.
 Similarly, Computer Vision technologies allows to determine the authenticity of physical signature.
 However, it is more correct to consider biometrics as an input for Anti-fraud systems.